-- In order to improve reliability of water service and fire protection, the project will replace waterlines in the project area that were installed in the 1930’s and have reached the end of their useable life.
-Construction is anticipated to start early fall 2018 and last approximately nine months.
+In order to improve reliability of water service and fire protection, the project will replace waterlines in the project area that were installed in the 1930s and have reached the end of their usable life.

 What impacts can be expected during the construction phase of the project?

 - Construction will not occur on private properties but only in city right-of-way; however, there will be pedestrian, traffic, and noise impacts during construction.

 - All property owners will be provided notice in advance of construction near their property.

 - The City’s contractor will be required to maintain access to residences, schools and businesses at all times.

 - Sound levels near active construction areas are anticipated to be between 70 and 90 decibels.

 - Most work will be conducted during daytime hours; however, advance notice will be made when weekend or nighttime work is necessary.

 - Appropriate communication and signage will direct property owners, residents, and visitors with regards to any impacts throughout construction.

 - At the completion of the project, disturbed areas along roadways and sidewalks will be restored, and lawns will be graded and reseeded.